frondesce/claudecode-switch/README.md

 - If `claude` doesn’t resolve to `~/bin/claude`, open a new terminal or run `hash -r`.
 - Ensure `~/bin` is **first** on your PATH.
-- Node 20+ is required; if an older Node is present, the installer will try to upgrade via NodeSource/NVM (needs `curl`).
+- Node 20+ is required; if glibc < 2.28 is detected, the installer automatically falls back to Node 18 for compatibility.
+It will try to upgrade via NodeSource/NVM (needs `curl`).
+If an existing nvm-installed Node is still glibc-incompatible, the script will attempt an NVM source build; otherwise you may need to rebuild manually (e.g. `nvm uninstall 18 && nvm install -s 18`).
 - If `curl` is missing, the installer will prompt to install it via your package manager (requires sudo); otherwise please install curl manually.
 - When falling back to NVM, the installer reloads nvm and switches to Node 20 so that the new node/npm are available in the current shell (avoids false failures).
+- Debug mode: set `CLAUDE_SWITCH_DEBUG=1` to print extra diagnostics (PATH, node resolution) if installation has issues.
+  - When run as root (or via sudo), the installer can auto-install curl via apt/yum/pacman without needing passwordless sudo.
 - Very old distros: use **NVM** to install Node 20+ if system packages are outdated.
 - Using `nvm`: keep the `export PATH="$HOME/bin:$PATH"` line **after** the `nvm` init lines in your shell rc.